- Click here, to fill out an online Non-Immigrant Visa Application (DS-160)

 New Visa Processing Fees Notice

-of State will adjust visa processing fees.
+State will adjust visa processing

-The fees for most nonimmigrant visa
+fees.
+The fees for most nonimmigrant

-immigrant visa processing fees
+and immigrant visa applications

-will decrease.
-Click here for more
+will remain the same.
+Click here

-information on the new
+for more information on the new

 Visa processing fees.